KittyCAD/documentation/content/posts/security-trail-of-bits.md

 One goal of the audit was to evaluate the security of our authentication system which includes SAML and OIDC flows.
 We are using the [samael](https://github.com/njaremko/samael) library and sponsor its author for a few years with a monthly donation.
-Vasco, one of the Trail of Bits auditors, found several low severity issues in the validation of SAML responses.
+Vasco Franco, one of the Trail of Bits auditors, found several issues in the validation of SAML responses.
 None of them were exploitable, but they showed that the current method of validation is not as robust as it could be.

-The library takes the SAML response which is essentially a signed XML document and verifies the signature using xmlsec, the most widely used library for XML signature verification.
+The library takes the SAML response and verifies the signature using xmlsec, the most widely used library for XML signature verification.
 So far so good.

 After that however it uses custom logic to find the nodes that have been verified.